Chris-ops4573/Scraper-AI/README.md

 #### Run the Backend
 - uvicorn main:app --reload

-#### Make sure your .env contains your OpenAI API key like this:
+#### Make sure your .env contains your API keys like this:
 - OPENAI_API_KEY=your_key_here
+- BRAVE_API_KEY=your_key_here
+- GITHUB_TOKEN=your_token_here

 Or simply setup the Dockerfile after cloning the repo through these commands:

 - docker build -t scraper-ai:v1.0.0 Dockerfile .
 - docker run -p 8080:8080 scraper-ai:v1.0.0

-Note: You still have to setup your API keys to run the backend locally using a .env file before running your docker container.
+Note: You still have to setup your API keys using a .env file before running your docker container.

 ### 2. Frontend Setup